Justin01Wu/WebApp/jersey2/Api_tips.md

 # API tips

 ## General rules:
-+ To make RESTful developer friendly, url should explain itself well
+1. To make RESTful developer friendly, url should explain itself well
+1. Respect Restful naming conventions, don’t use verbs…
-+ Path parameter should always be Integer and a kind of PK,  its prefix noun tell the meaning:
+1. Path parameter should always be Integer and a kind of PK, its prefix noun tell the meaning:
 	+ good example: /students/{studentId}/courses/{courseId}
 	+ bad example: /students/{studentId}/{courseId}
 	+ bad example: /students/{courseId}
-+ Please use symmetric rule(mirror rule) when a java Object is used on input and output API:
+1. Don’t add string parameter into URLs path, reason
+	+ it will get trouble from apache kind of servers like tomcat when string has /
+	+ even you do url encode,
+	+ if you really want to do it, please double encode and double decode it.
+	+ It also have chance to fall into another API:  we have a/b/(c) and a/b/d.
+We have big trouble if string c is “d”
+1. To make UI easy mock api, query url should not be a part of single entity url
+	+ for example: two API urls students and students/1234 will have a trouble to save mock data for UI
+	+ so better to use students and student/1234
+1. Http get, post and put should have exact same data structure
 	+ Ie. GET should return exact data structure of PUT and POST input
 	+ output json can directly used for input json
 	+ But some fields should be read only: like createdTime, updatedBy, pk
-+ Try to make JSON structure flat
+1. Try to make JSON structure flat, one Restful API should only focus on one entity
+	+ Creating huge complicated API response usually is a bad idea
 	+ If it has too many layers, it usually mean you have some design issue on API
 	+ and will make JAVA code difficult because it is usually on JAVA object reflection, which need more useless Java Class.
+1. Restful API should be stateless, don’t save status into http session, better to use token, the token has user info
+1. Api should not return Response Java type
+	+ it will give a trouble on api doc and confuse developers
+	+ bad sample: DnfVFormatImportApi or commcatRatingApi
+1. API should not formatting data, bad sample: 123,456.000
+1. When a system has more than 100 apis, we worried about URL conflicts.
+	+ So we suggest to use Java package to match the URL :  for example: URL is a/b/c/d then the package will be a.b.c
+	+ And the class name is d

 ## Foreign key
-+ To make RESTful simple and flexibility, we don't add reference object in API, we only return foreign key itself.
+1. To make RESTful simple and flexibility, we don't add reference object in API, we only return foreign key itself.
-+ UI side use another API to get details if they need.
+1. UI side use another API to get details if they need.
-+ If the result is a list, we can also call the second API for foreign key list.
+1. If the result is a list, we can also call the second API for foreign key list.
 	+ For example:
 	+ The program has clientId, Then API to get program or programList only return clientId itself
-	+ If UI side wants to display client name, then it needs to call  clients/51,1023 to get those client information
+	+ If UI side wants to display client name, then it needs to call  clients?ids=51,1023 to get those client information
-+ If first API directly get client name, then it will be not good:
+1. If first API directly get client name, then it will be not good:
 	+ It is costly if UI don't want to get client Name
 	+ It is hard if UI want to get client type rather than client name, we need another API with this small changing